-Source: <a href="https://wehearyou.acecqa.gov.au/2014/06/12/taking-an-active-role-in-the-environment-and-decomposition-new-months-new-months-and-decomposition-new-months-new-months-and-decomposition-new-months-and-decom promoting-a-sustainable-future/1/2/18
+$Source: \underline{https://wehearyou.acecqa.gov.au/2014/06/12/taking-an-active-role-in-the-environment-and-promoting-a-sustainable-future/1/2/20$

 ANIMALS

 The educators will take all necessary precautions to ensure the safety of children in the centre when pets/domestic animals are resident or visiting.
 It is recognised that animals can provide a positive experience for children.
 Over the years, TCC has had a variety of animals residing within the rooms for the children to enjoy, which have included: